prabuw/prabuw.com-old/content/posts/hangman-and-finite-state-machines.md

     - The initial state is `red`
     - There are no final states in this example.
 - The events are `GO`, `SLOW.DOWN` and `STOP`.
-- To transition from one state to another, the following criteria must be met:
+- To transition from one state to another, a valid event must be sent to for the current state.
-    - A valid event to the current state must be sent.
-    - For example, if the state machine is the `red` state currently, an event of `GO` must be sent to transition to the `green` state.
-Sending an event of `STOP` will be ignored in this situation.
+    - For example, if the state machine is in the `red` state.
+An event of type `GO` will trigger the transition to the `green` state.
+An event of type `STOP` will be ignored.

-In reality, a world traffic light will contain more states and events.
+A real traffic light is fare more complexed.
+It contains a lot more states and events.

+##### So what?

+A system (or program) can be defined by its _variables_.
+In theory, the possible states of the system are function of the values of those variables.
+As an example, if a system has 3 _independent_ variables of boolean type (_true_ or _false_) then there are in 2<sup>3</sup> (8) unique states that the system can be in.
+Some of these states could be invalid from the perspective of the author of the system.

+Traditionally preventing a system from ending up in invalid states involves checking and manipulating the variables in the possible code paths.
+This can be error prone.
+Over time most systems increase in complexity.
+This results in an increase of states and code paths.
+This makes the system more susceptible to errors.

+In contrast, a state machine models the system as a set of discrete states and predefined transitions.
+The states replace the combinations of the variable values.
+Except we define valid states and transitions only.

-#### Statecharts and actors
+#### Statecharts

-In the original definition provided by XState contained _statecharts_ and _actors_ &mdash; what are they?
+The original definition provided by XState contains _statecharts_ &mdash; what are they?
+Statecharts are an extension of state machines.
+Some of the key concepts they introduce are:

+- Nested states
+  - This is where a state can have it's own state machine.
+  - They are often referred to as _substates_.
+  - This allows a state machine to be organised in a _hierarchical_ manner.
+- Actions
+  - They allow behaviour to be executed when entering/exiting a state or transiting between states.
+  - This allows modelling side effects as part of a state machine.
+- Guards
+  - They prevent a transition unless a predefined condition is met.
+  - This allows you to encode logic directly into the state machine.

+These features allow state machines to be more succint and prevent them from becoming unruley, also referred to as _state explosion_.

 ---

-#### Features of XState I used

 #### My findings on XState

-- States in a XState state machine are defined as strings.
-They resemble values in an enumeration.
+_XState_ is a robust state management library from my initial foray into using it.
+There is a non-trival learning curve to understanding state machines and statecharts on top of the library.
+It took me the better part of two weekends to get my head around it.
+The documentation is thorough and provides good examples.

+##### Key takeaways from using XState

+- A state machine is represented as a JavaScript object.
+- States are represented as the property names of a JavaScript object.
-- For storing the "actual" state (XState refers to it as _extended state_) of a component or application, the library provides a property called [context](https://xstate.js.org/docs/guides/context.html) to hold the extended state within the state machine.
+- For storing the extra state (XState refers to this as _extended state_) the library provides a property called [context](https://xstate.js.org/docs/guides/context.html) to hold the extended state within the state machine.
-    - I prefer to limit XState's context to extended state that will be affected by transitions in the state machine.
-    - For example, I stored the state for `word`, `lettersGuessed` and `guessesLeft` in the context.
+    - I prefer to hold state that will be subject to change as a part of the transitions in the state machine.
+For example, I stored the state for `word`, `lettersGuessed` and `guessesLeft` in the context for the game.
-    - Alternatively, you can store the extended state outside of the state machine.
-However, I prefer not to since they are highly related and keeping them in sync can lead to errors.
+    - I prefer not to keep _extended state_ outside of the state machine because this introduces a task of keeping them in sync with the state machine.
+This can be a source of errors.
 - When transitioning between states, the library provides a mechanism called [actions](https://xstate.js.org/docs/guides/actions.html) to perform side-effects.
-    - I found this useful to mutate the extended state in the game.
+    - This is where a large part of the application behaviour lives.
-    - For example, I decremented the `guessesLeft` property when a guess was unsuccessful.
+    - This is where you can mutate the state machine's _extended state_.
+For example, I decremented the `guessesLeft` property when a guess was unsuccessful.
 - XState provides a mechanism called [guards](https://xstate.js.org/docs/guides/guards.html), which allows you to define conditional state transitions.
-    - For example, I used this to determine whether to transition to the `won` state by verifying if all the letters in the word have been guessed.
+    - This allowed me to encode core logic into the state machine.
+For example, I used this to determine whether to transition to the `won` state by verifying if all the letters in the word have been guessed.
-- Events are simple JavaScript objects, which are sent to the state machine to trigger a transition from the current state to the next.
+- [Events](https://xstate.js.org/docs/guides/events.html) are simple JavaScript objects.
+They trigger the transitions between states.
     - They must contain property called `type` with a string value to identify the event.
-    - A event can hold extra data.
-This is useful to send contextual data with the event.
+    - The event can optionally hold extra data.
+For example, the `GUESS` event holds the guessed letter.
-    - For example, I sent the letter that was guessed with the `GUESS` event.
     - The state machine will reject an event that is not valid for the current state.
-    - A rejected event is logged to the developer tools in the browser but otherwise is invisible to the user.
+    - A rejected event is logged to the developer tools in the browser but otherwise is transparent to the user.
 - XState provides a free [tool](https://xstate.js.org/viz) to visualise a state machine.
+    - Visualising a state machine is helpful when modelling a system.
     - You can store and embed the visualisation as I have done below.
-    - I find this invaluable when modelling a system.
-- XState provides a [React hook](https://xstate.js.org/docs/recipes/react.html#hooks) to easily integrate with React components.
+- XState provides a [react hook](https://xstate.js.org/docs/recipes/react.html#hooks) to integrate with a react application.

+The state machine from the [hangman game](/hangman):

 <iframe style="width:100%;height:270px;margin-bottom:2rem" src="https://xstate.js.org/viz/?gist=051656ac573ac527b7b48f53e1883d40&embed=1"></iframe>

 #### Conclusion

-My first attempt of the game used React's built in component state &mdash; [useState](https://reactjs.org/docs/hooks-state.html).
-It was more than adequate.
+My first attempt of the game used React's built in component state &mdash; [useState](https://reactjs.org/docs/hooks-state.html), which was more than adequate.
 There wasn't a need to involve a library such as XState but this was an exploration of the library and finite state machines.

 As I added more functionality I noticed verifying the game's functionality became more tedious.
 I know, I know, I should add some [tests](https://kentcdodds.com/blog/write-tests) at some point.
 I found using a state machine and also XState's visualiser helped me model the game with more confidence.

-For a more complex component or application, I believe this library can be very useful along side other solutions to state management.
+For a more complex component or application, I believe this library can be useful along side other solutions to state management.
 It [isn't a silver bullet](http://worrydream.com/refs/Brooks-NoSilverBullet.pdf) for state management but it certainly will be a valuable tool in my toolbox.

+---

+#### Extra resources for the inqusitive

+- [https://statecharts.github.io/](https://statecharts.github.io/) &mdash; a good guide about state machines and statecharts.
+- [State of the Art User Interfaces with State Machines](https://www.youtube.com/watch?v=Ras7QG9kxUk) &mdash; a talk by David Khourshid about the value of state machines in user interfaces.